Tris-909/Ecommerce-ProShop/README.md

 ## Web Features :
 - As **User** :
   - Browsing through the websites and see different type of products.
+  - Be able to filter product based on there specs like filter laptops using ScreenSizes and ProcessorTypes,...
   - Be able to create an account without worrying about leaking information due to encrypted info saved databases.
   - Have a section to keep track of their orders.
   - Have their own Wish List and Cart List with saved data into a databases.